NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 Harvest Helm chart installation will result the following:
 * Install the latest version of NetApp Harvest on to your EKS cluster.
-* Each FSxN cluster will represent as Kubernetes pod on the cluster.
+* Each FSxN cluster will have its own Harvest poller in the EKS cluster.
 * Collecting metrics about your FSxNs and adding existing Grafana dashboards for better visualization.

 ### Integration with AWS Secrets Manager
-This Harvest installation uses the AWS Secrets Manager to obtain the credentials for the FSxN file systems.
+This Harvest installation uses the AWS Secrets Manager to obtain the credentials for the echo of FSxN file systems.
 The format of the secret string should to be a json structure with a `username` and `password` keys.
 For example:
 ```json
 {